Krissu3212/GetServerStats/README.md

 # GetServerStats
+(Eclipse project)

 Second java plugin made for TUK Minecraft server that saves server statistics to a JSON file.

-Data is being refreshed every 15 seconds in the JSON file.
+Data is being refreshed every 15 seconds in the server_status.json file.
 Currently saves data for "mc_server_status", "player_count", "player_list", "motd" and "motd_author".
 (this is only one of my few plugins)